NVIDIA/nim-anywhere/docs/0_3_1_configure.md

 ## Configure this project
-The project must be configured to work with your NGC API key.
+The project must be configured to use your NGC personal key.

 <details>
 <summary>